 “I travel a lot for work, so being able to make nutritious meals on the road is important.
 When I’m travelling, I pack a portable grill so I can easily cook lean meat wherever I am.
 I also bring freezer bags full of chopped, fresh vegies to microwave and add to meals.”

-Since joining Weight Watchers, Dayna says she’s grown comfortable in her own skin.
+Since joining WW, Dayna says she’s grown comfortable in her own skin.
 “I used to hate joining in social events because I didn’t like how I looked or felt in my clothes,” she says.
 “But I’m now happier in the way I look and feel about myself, which has grown my confidence.”

 She is also now in a new relationship.
 “The relationship I have now is healthy, positive and loving.
 I’m so happy with where my life is before now and where it’s going.”

 “It’s okay to say no”

 Dayna says she used to feel pressured to overload her plate at a work function or a catch-up with friends.

 “Through doing WW, I’ve learned that it’s okay to say no to eating things you don’t want to eat,” says Dayna.
 “Only you can decide what’s right for you.
 And don’t be afraid to bring your own options to things like work morning teas, if you want to.
 It’s your choice.”